mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 ## Setting Variables and Collecting User Input

-There are a few variables that generally change on every install, the hostname and disk at the very least.
+Not all variables should be hard-coded into the scripts as they are different on each system such as the host name or which disk to use.
 There are also settings that you might not want to bake into a script such as your username and password.
-So we require a way to customise the script on each install.
+Therefore we require a way to customise the script on each install.
 The simplest way is to add some variables to the top of the script for everything you want, blanking out any secrets you don't want to share.

 ```bash
 hostname="myhost"